craigargh/devops-notes/kubernetesNotes/kubernetes_notes.md

 kubectl label deployments guitar-api "version=0.0.2"
 ```

+You can label any type of Kubernetes object (including nodes, pods, ReplicaSets, DaemonSets), not just deployments.

 To remove a label you add a dash (`-`) to the end of the label's key:

 ```bash